lifox1/staticwebappstarter-1/README.md

     b.
 Select Resource Providers at bottom of left navigation pane
     c.
 Within the Filter by name menu, search for Microsoft.DocumentDB
     d.
 Once Microsoft.DocumentDB is found, check if the status is marked as "Registered".
 If marked as "NotRegistered", Select "Register"
+    **Note**:*This process may take several seconds/minutes, be sure to refresh the entire browser periodically
 3. Ensure that you have accepted terms and conditions for Responsible AI "You must create your first Face, Language service, or Computer Vision resources from the Azure portal to review and acknowledge the terms and conditions.
 You can do so here: Face, Language service, Computer Vision.
 After that, you can create subsequent resources using any deployment tool (SDK, CLI, or ARM template, etc) under the same Azure subscription."